Why Traditional SEO Fails in AI Search?

 -

-Visibility in ChatGPT and Perplexity
+Visibility within platforms like ChatGPT and Perplexity

 -